CostaBru/knapsack/README.md

-# Rethinking the knapsack and set partitions
+# Rethinking the knapsack and set partitions (Not released yet)

 This work contains the list of algorithms, performance analysis and reports: